JunglistMNSQ/rfm/README.rst

     pip install django-rfmizer

-5. Add next apps to your INSTALLED_APPS in settings.py
+5. Add next apps to your INSTALLED_APPS in the settings.py
 ::

     INSTALLED_APPS = [